 Living close to a parent allows you to help them out, check up on them, or stop by just to pay them a visit throughout the week.
 This can help you keep a tab on where they are at in terms of health, financial status, and everything else going on in their lives.
 You want to be aware of how they are doing, what is happening in their lives, and if there ever is an emergency, you want to be able to help out.
 But living close to elderly parents is not always an option, so caring for them can become more difficult.

 You want your parents or parent to get the best care possible, and for you to be sure they are safe and secure.
 But how are you supposed to do this from miles away?
-Susan Gwinn understands the importance of preparing for the future and being ready for any scenario.
+Susan Gwinn understands the importance of preparing for the future and being ready for any scenario, providing estate planning services in southeastern Ohio.
 This list should help you better care for your elderly parents from afar, as well as ease your mind.

 Think About Living Situations